pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       connection.
 If the NAME argument is omitted, prompt for selecting one of the connection definitions in the connections file.

-      This command is useful in the interactive mode of pywbemcli.

-      The selection of the current connection is not saved across interactive sessions of pywbemcli.
+      Selects a connection from the persistently stored set of named connections if NAME exists in the store.
+If NAME not supplied, a list of connections from the connections definition file is presented with a prompt for the user to select a connection.

+      Selection is persistent; it is used as the server definition in commands in the remainder of an interactive session and is saved in the connections file and used as the current connection if there is no other server definition (--server or --name or --mock-server).

       Examples:

-        pywbemcli
+        $ pywbemcli

-        > connection select myconn
+        pywbemcli> connection select myconn   pywbemcli> connection show pywbemcli> CTRL-D   $ pywbemcli show     TODO     ...

-        > connection select          # prompts

     Options:
       -h, --help  Show this message and exit.